lammichael/EnvCrypt/README.md

 ===
 * Provide an online service, but you can create one around EnvCrypt.
 E.G., Creating a service to transmit private keys for the client to use with EnvCrypt to decrypt.
 * Token level authentication.
+* Provide a way to hide your decryption key.
+File system level user permissioning is one way to achieve this.